digital-work-lab/open-source-project/docs/instructor.md

 >
 > Ein einfaches “I would like to work on this issue 🙋” wäre ausreichend.
 >
-> Bei Fragen kann ich gerne weiterhelfen.
+> Bei Fragen können wir gerne weiterhelfen.
 >
 > Mit besten Grüßen
 >